 Q: I'm using the trial version of the Desktop Software to delete my duplicates - why can I still see some duplicates this month?

-A: The trial version only downloads events for the previous 3 months and the next 3 months (500 events maximum on OS X).
-Any repeat event from BEFORE this period will NOT display, and if these are duplicated then they will not be detected.
+A: The trial version only downloads 500 events: any repeat event from BEFORE this period will NOT display, and if these are duplicated then they will not be detected.
 To be 100% sure that all your duplicates are removed, please purchase and unlock the full version - if necessary click the "Relax Duplicates" option in the "Options" menu.

 Q: Can I change the order in which the events are listed in GCalToolkit?